 Other great recreational ideas in Occidental include hiking, fishing (both river and ocean), road-tripping, and horseback riding.

 Or you can just spend the day becoming part of the scene in the friendly, two-block-long town, crowded with eateries, java joints, and shops of all kinds.
-Enjoy a gargantuan breakfast at Howard Station Cafe, or family-style Italian dining at Negri’s Restaurant or the Union Hotel.
+Enjoy a gargantuan breakfast at Howard Station Cafe, or family-style Italian dining at Negri's Italian Dinners & Joe's Bar or the Union Hotel.
 Or kick back, relax, and enjoy craft beers (on tap and in bottles) and inspired tavern food at Barley & Hops Tavern, a local hangout in a cozy converted Victorian home.